 - Originality, independent learning and critical thinking

-You will show originality in the application of knowledge.
+You will be expected to show originality in the application of knowledge.
 Critical thinking is a meta-skill – that is, a skill that subsumes and enhances many other skills that competent professionals possess.
-You will develop positive and critical attitudes towards leadership, recognising when to challenge the status quo, developing a new form of ‘learning how to learn’, enabling you to take greater control of your own learning.
-You will be at the centre of your own learning, you will become confident in sourcing and filtering information, prioritising activities and demonstrating creative problem solving skills, developing a questioning approach to ideas and independence of thought.
+You will seek to develop positive and critical attitudes towards leadership, recognising when to challenge the status quo, developing a new form of ‘learning how to learn’, enabling you to take greater control of your own learning.
+You will be at the centre of your own learning, you should become confident in sourcing and filtering information, prioritising activities and demonstrating creative problem solving skills, developing a questioning approach to ideas and independence of thought. .

-The course follows a sequential learning progression while providing a hands-on approach where students have the opportunity to develop end-to-end industry-like projects.
-The first semester mandatory modules provide students with a systematic understanding of financial, technological, analytical and regulatory concepts.
-This is designed to give students an in-depth knowledge of financial services and problem-solving analytical methods used in the industry within the broader context of data science application in FinTech.
+The course follows a sequential learning progression while providing a hands-on approach where you will have the opportunity to develop end-to-end industry-like projects.
+The first semester mandatory modules provide you with a systematic understanding of financial, technological, analytical and regulatory concepts.
+This is designed to give you an in-depth knowledge of financial services and problem-solving analytical methods used in the industry within the broader context of data science application in FinTech.

-Final semester project modules provide scope for a deeper level of knowledge and application of FinTech principles through the Dissertation, Internship* or FinTech Simulation Project modules.
+Final semester project modules provide scope for a deeper level of knowledge and application of FinTech principles through the Dissertation, Internship2 or FinTech Simulation Project modules.